oxcsml/epimap/docs/limitations.md

 can introduce biases and noise.
 *   Uncertainties in $R_t$ in local authorities are high and sensitive to random local events.

+Making the following data publicly accessible will help the epidemic monitoring research we and others are carrying out:
+* Daily case count data from local authorities in Northern Ireland.
+* Likewise, data at the level of individual local authorities in Scotland.
+* Separating out Pillars 1 and 2 data.
+* Number of tests carried out per local authority.
+* Number of individuals tested and whether they are tested regularly.
+* Some information about circumstances under which tests were taken, e.g. whether these are part of outbreak investigations, whether the individual has symptoms.
+* Daily data segregated by age and/or at MSOA spatial resolution.